OMENScan/AChoir/README.md

-# AChoir
+# AChoir2
 Windows Live Artifacts Acquisition Scripting Framework

-Important Note: AChoir has been Forked to AChoir2 - AChoir2 has been Converted to MSVC and Win HTTP from the original Mingw and libcurl.
+This is a fork of the original AChoir - Converted to MSVC and Win HTTP.

-This Version will be left intact for those that prefer MingW.
-However, all future development will be done to the AChoir2 fork.
-Eventually the AChoir2 fork will become the primary AChoir and the MingW/libcurl version will become AChoir-Legacy.
-But that will not happen until AChoir2 is stabilized.
-We recommend that you begin using AChoir2 since it will have the latest features and bug fixes.
+The original AChoir (Mingw and libcurl) will be left intact for those that prefer MingW.
+However, all future development will be done to this fork.
+Eventually this fork will become the primary AChoir and The MingW/libcurl version will become AChoir-Legacy.
+But that will not happen until this new version is stabilized.

 * AChoir v0.08 - Released as Open Source at my Live Acquisition presentation at BSides Las Vegas, August 2015
   * https://www.youtube.com/watch?v=NNPiSlVsA6M
 * AChoir v0.09 - Added creation of Index.html for simple Artifact browsing
 * AChoir v0.10 - Added Mapping to remote drives, and (re)setting the ACQDir